nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Displays the progress of and lists tasks that are due this week in To-Do list.
 Progress is shown in the form of a percentage (up to 2 decimal places) and a progress bar (where "=" denotes the proportion of tasks completed and "-" denotes the proportion of tasks that are left undone.
+Called automatically on startup.

 Format: `progress`